 How to Stay Safe While Surfing the Internet

-For most of us, the internet is an indispensable part of our lives, providing unlimited access to information, communication, and entertainment.
-Many rely on the internet for work and school, and you would be hard-pressed to find someone who doesn’t purchase consumer goods online from time to time.
+For most of us, the Internet is an indispensable part of our lives, providing unlimited access to information, communication, and entertainment.
+Many people rely on the Internet for work and school, and you would be hard-pressed to find someone who doesn’t purchase consumer goods online from time to time.
 However, what makes the internet so beneficial can also expose users to various threats, such as malware, online predators, and social media harm

-Whether you have children who are just discovering how to use the internet or you’re looking to make the best use of security features, learning how to browse the internet safely is a skill that benefits everyone.
+Whether you have children who are just discovering how to use the internet or you’re looking to make the best use of security features, learning how to stay safe while surfing the web is a key skill that everyone should know.
 Educating yourself and others about online security is your best defense against many of the attacks that occur online.

 How to Surf the Internet Safely for Kids and Parents